Non-medicinal treatments for menopause symptoms: What works and what doesn’t

 What about herbal supplements?

 A quick online search will turn up lots of advice on supplements for menopause symptoms.
-But it’s important to know that supplements aren’t closely regulated by the FDA, so there may not be much research to back up their promises.
+It’s important to know that supplements aren’t closely regulated by the FDA, so there may not be much research to back up their promises.
 It’s also important to know that “natural” isn’t the same as safe.
 It’s always a good idea to check with your doctor before starting a supplement to make sure it’s effective and safe and won’t interact with any other medications you take.

 Reviewed by the Ovia Health Clinical Team